AI4Green/conditions-api/README.md

 An example of how to call the API can be found within AI4Green in Webapp/sources/services/retrosyntheis/predictive_chemistry/conditions_api

 Models must be downloaded prior to use.
-This can be done from the script inside this repository.
+This can be done from the script inside the repository.

 Docker image can be found at: https://hub.docker.com/repository/docker/ai4greeneln/condition_prediction/general